Code-Institute-Submissions/personal-website/README.md

 I have currently deployed my Portfolio on GitHub Pages using the master branch.
 It can be viewed on https://kushberrycream.github.io/personal-website/, this will eventually be accesible from my own domain.
 The site will update on all new commits to the master branch.
 I use `git commit` to commit to the local repository and the use `git push` to send any changed to the master branch.

-To deploy my site on GitHub Pages I firstly went to my setting in my Repository.
-I then scrolled down to "GitHub Pages" and using The Source Menu I then selected the master branch.
+### Deployment on GitHub Pages
+1. Firstly I went to my setting in my Repository.

+2. I then scrolled down to "GitHub Pages"

+3. Using the source menu I then selected the master branch.

+### Cloning the Repository
-To run this repository locally click "Clone or Download" at the top of this repository and copy the url to your clipboard.
-Next open up Terminal and select the location in which you wish to clone this directory and then type `git clone` and the url `https://github.com/kushberrycream/personal-website.git`.
-Press enter and you will have succesfully cloned this Repository.
+To run this repository locally:

+1. Click "Clone or Download" at the top of this repository

+2. Copy the URL to your clipboard.

+3. Open up Terminal and select the location in which you wish to clone this      directory

-As you may notice i have displayed my portfolio after my work history I felt the single page design was more user friendly as you dont need to divert from the main page.
+4. Then copy `git clone https://github.com/kushberrycream/personal-website.git`

+5. Press enter and you will have succesfully cloned this Repository.

 <p align="right">
   <a href="tom-jones-personal-portfolio---first-milestone-project">Back to Top :arrow_heading_up:</a>